 Getting Certified

 Every single U.S. state requires teacher certification or licensure.
-These requirements are completely different in each one, though, so do your research.
+These requirements are completely different in each state, though, so do your research.
 Start with our complete guide to teacher certification exams in every state.

-If you’re following the traditional path to become a teacher, your college program will walk you through the steps.
+If you’re following the traditional path to becoming a teacher, your college program will walk you through the steps.
 They’ll help you schedule your exams (many offer them on-site).
 Teacher programs also help you determine other requirements, like background checks and fingerprinting.
 Be prepared for the costs involved in all of these requirements, which are almost always the responsibility of the applicant.

 For those switching careers to teaching without attending a college program, most of the licensure or certification requirements are usually the same, including passing required exams.
 It’s important to check with your state’s board or department of education to learn what you’ll need to do.